 Dimensions: 39.5 x 42.5 x 20.25 inches | Ages: 1.5+ | How many kids fit: Up to two | Weight capacity: 75 pounds

 Best for the Beach

 Plenty of storage for beach blankets, picnic lunches, beach balls, etc.

 Attachment features must be disassembled/reassembled with each use

 A stellar combination of a stroller and wagon, the Veer Cruiser Next Generation Premium Stroller Wagon ticks all the boxes needed to confirm its beach-worthy constitution.
-Appropriate for children ages 0-5 years (infants can ride in an infant car seat with a seat adaptor, sold separately), this all-terrain wagon can be either pushed or pulled, has an adjustable handle, provides two three-point harnesses for rider safety and offers a myriad of convenient features like removable snack trays, built-in storage and cup holders for cool waterside beverages.
+Besides the kids, you can use it to transport picnic baskets and beach toys.
+Appropriate for children ages 0-5 years (infants can ride in an infant car seat with a seat adaptor, sold separately), this all-terrain wagon can be either pushed or pulled, has an adjustable handle, provides two three-point harnesses for rider safety, and offers a myriad of convenient features like removable snack trays, built-in storage and cup holders for cool waterside beverages.

 The Veer Cruiser can carry two kiddos weighing up to 55 pounds each.
 Seats are contoured with venting on the backs, one-touch foot braking offers parental peace of mind, and the wagon folds up into itself for optimal storage.

 Price at time of publish: $699

 Dimensions: 37 x 20 x 25 inches | Ages: 0-5 years | How many kids fit: Up to two | Weight capacity: 110 pounds

 Multiple storage bags, basket, and tool bag